What Is Financial Spread Betting Leverage and Margin?

 Margin calls in spread betting

-A margin call is a request from your broker to add more funds into your spread betting account to increase the capital balance to the required level.
+A margin call in financial spread betting is a request from your broker to add more funds into your trading account to maintain the required margin level.

 This happens when your losses have grown too big and your account is at risk of liquidation by leverage.